-Complaints about the headteacher or member of the governing body must be made to the Clerk, via the school office.
+Complaints about the headteacher or member of the governing board must be made to the Complaints administrator via the school office.
+Governing Board to nominate the complaints administrator.

 If the complaint is:

 - jointly about the Chair and Vice Chair or

 - the entire governing body or

 - the majority of the governing body